pytorch/tutorials/recipes_source/script_optimized.rst

     optimized_torchscript_model.save("optimized_torchscript_model.pth")

-By default, `optimize_for_mobile` will perform the following types of optimizations:
+For CPU backend, by default, `optimize_for_mobile` will perform the following types of optimizations:

-* Conv2D and BatchNorm fusion which folds Conv2d-BatchNorm2d into Conv2d;
+* `Conv2D and BatchNorm fusion` which folds Conv2d-BatchNorm2d into Conv2d;

-* Insert and fold prepacked ops which rewrites the model graph to replace 2D convolutions and linear ops with their prepacked counterparts.
+* `Insert and fold prepacked ops` which rewrites the model graph to replace 2D convolutions and linear ops with their prepacked counterparts.

-* ReLU and hardtanh fusion which rewrites graph by finding ReLU/hardtanh ops and fuses them together.
+* `ReLU and hardtanh fusion` which rewrites graph by finding ReLU/hardtanh ops and fuses them together.

-* Dropout removal which removes dropout nodes from this module when training is false.
+* `Dropout removal` which removes dropout nodes from this module when training is false.

+* `Conv packed params hoisting` which moves convolution packed params to the root module, so that the convolution structs can be deleted.
+This decreases model size without impacting numerics.

+For Vulkan backend, by default, `optimize_for_mobile` will perform the following type of optimization:

+* `Automatic GPU transfer` which rewrites the graph such that inputs are transferred to Vulkan backend, and outputs are transferred to CPU backend.

+Optimization types can be disabled by passing an optimization blocklist as an argument to `optimize_for_mobile`.

 Learn More
 -----------------